RSoph/grading/README.md

 - Did the number of assignments change?
 At the moment assignments are hardcoded in the helper function and template.
 Can you make them flexible?
 - Did you update the total score?
 - Is the class name correct in the template?

-- There's an idea in the helpers file about bettering the ruberic builder.
-Are you bored?
-Have some time?
-Do that.
+- Danielle is considering evaluating Part 1 on its actual merits rather than an up/down.
+What the hell do we do about that?